PRX/dovetail-marketing-site/pages/home.md

 permalink: /
 ---

-# Jekyll Minima - Bootstrap 5
+# Dovetail as a Product page - coming soon

 It's very easy to make some words **bold** and other words *italic* with Markdown.
 You can even [link to Google!](http://google.com)